West Lake Landfill: History

 After decades of investigation, including multiple studies, public meetings, and public comment periods, the EPA selected a final site cleanup plan.
-In 2008, the EPA announced that they would contain the contaminated sites by placing a multilayered cover over 40 acre of OU-1.
+In 2008, the EPA announced that they would contain the contaminated sites by placing a multilayered cover over 40 acre of the OU-1 Disposal Area.
 The EPA plan also required institutional controls and monitoring of the site.
 After receiving additional comments from environmental groups and the general public, the EPA asked the potentially responsible parties to commission a study of alternative cleanup options.
 The resulting supplemental feasibility study was released in 2011.

 In 2012, following consultation with the EPA National Remedy Review Board, the EPA asked the potentially responsible parties to gather more data and perform additional evaluations.
 After conducting an aerial survey of the site and surrounding areas in 2013, the EPA reported that the radioactive waste remained contained within OU-1 and posed no safety risk to outlying areas.

-The West Lake landfill has drawn further scrutiny because of a nearby subsurface smoldering fire (in OU-2), an event located only 1,000 feet (300 m) away from OU-1.
+The West Lake landfill has drawn further scrutiny because of a nearby subsurface smoldering fire (in the OU-2 Disposal Area), an event located only 1,000 feet (300 m) away from OU-1.
 If the fire were to reach the OU-1 area of radioactive waste, the radiation risks are low.

-In February 2018 EPA head Scott Pruitt announced a proposed plan to remediate the West Lake Landfill.
+In February 2018, EPA head Scott Pruitt announced a proposed plan to remediate the West Lake Landfill.
 Known as “Excavation Plus” or “Alternative 4,” the plan involved removing radioactively impacted material with a concentration greater than 52.9 picocuries per gram (pCi/g), to a maximum depth of 16 feet.
 The proposal would remove approximately 67 percent of the radioactivity from the landfill and take 5 years to implement at an estimated cost of $236 million.
 Potentially responsible parties, including Bridgeton Landfill LLC, Rock Road Industries Inc., Cotter Corporation, and the Department of Energy are liable for the costs of the clean-up.
 Included in the plan is a proposal to build a cover system which will protect the community of Bridgeton for the long term.